Void Vanguard logo 100x100Void Vanguard

 This is governance theater.

 An impressive collection of documents that satisfies the appearance of governance without producing any of its substance.
-It is the single most common failure mode I have seen at regulated institutions of every size.
+It is the single most common failure mode I have seen at federally regulated institutions of every size.

 The Design Failure Nobody Talks About

-A policy is a declaration of what should happen.
+A policy declares what should happen.

 Most governance programs conflate all three.
 They write a policy, call it a control, and wonder why the auditor issues findings.